Women's Clothing Manufacturers in Vietnam: How to Source the Right Garment Factory

 Vietnam's garment sector covers nearly every women's apparel category.
 The strongest production categories, based on export volume and the number of factories with proven capacity, include:

-Activewear and sportswear.
 Vietnam is a global leader in performance apparel.
 Yoga pants, leggings, sports bras, moisture-wicking tops, and compression wear are produced at scale for brands like Nike, Adidas, and Lululemon.
 Factories working in this category often have specialized equipment for bonding, laser cutting, and sublimation printing.
-For a deeper breakdown, see our guide to activewear manufacturers in Vietnam.
+For a deeper breakdown, see our guide to Vietnam's activewear manufacturers.

-Swimwear and beachwear.
 Bikinis, one-pieces, swim cover-ups, and rash guards are produced in factories equipped for working with stretch and quick-dry fabrics.
-MOQs for swimwear tend to be lower than those for other categories, often starting at 300 to 500 pieces per style.
+MOQs for swimwear tend to be lower than those for other categories, often starting at 300-500 pieces per style.

-Maternity wear.
 A smaller but growing segment.
-Factories that already produce women's casual wear or knitwear can typically handle maternity adaptations (adjustable waistbands, stretch panels) without major retooling.
+Factories that already produce women's casual wear or knitwear can typically handle maternity adaptations (such as adjustable waistbands and stretch panels) without major retooling.

-Eco-friendly and sustainable clothing.
-A growing number of Vietnamese factories now hold certifications such as GOTS (Global Organic Textile Standard), OCS (Organic Content Standard), and OEKO-TEX.
+A growing number of Vietnamese factories now hold certifications such as GOTS (Global Organic Textile Standard), OCS (Organic Content Standard), and OEKO-TEX Standard 100.
 Organic cotton, recycled polyester, bamboo blends, and Tencel are increasingly available through local and regional supply chains.
+For more on this category, see our sustainable clothing sourcing guide.

 Vietnam also produces children's and baby clothing at scale.
 If that category is relevant to your brand, see our children's clothing sourcing guide.